alagyn/Twig/README.md

 ### Format Strings

-Twig format string variables are surrounded with curly bracketsn and contain a category and a key.
+Twig format string variables are surrounded with curly brackets and contain a category and a key.
  E.G. `"{event.message}"`  category = "event", key = "message"
+ Curly brackets are therefore **invalid** in any other case.

 ### Available format variables